-All thesis that are submitted in hard copy must have an assignment cover sheet attached.
-These are available by clicking on the Download Coversheet link below, be mailed to:
+All thesis that are submitted in hard copy must have a thesis hardcopy cover sheet attached.
+These are available by logging in to your Account to Download One.

 You must submit your completed thesis by Registered Post provides secure delivery.

 ♦ Prepare Supporting Documents

 1. Grants permission to MOMBI to include your thesis in its collection.
 The student, as author, still retains copyright.

 if you have copyright permission letters allowing inclusion of another person’s work in your thesis, the letters must accompany your thesis.